Beowulf: Paganism and Christianity

 In historical terms, the poem's characters were Germanic pagans, yet the poem was recorded by Christian Anglo-Saxons who had mostly converted from their native Anglo-Saxon paganism around the 7th century.
 Beowulf thus depicts a Germanic warrior society, in which the relationship between the lord of the region and those who served under him was of paramount importance.

-In terms of the relationship between characters in Beowulf to God, one might recall the substantial amount of paganism that is present throughout the work.
+In terms of the relationship between characters in Beowulf and God, one might recall the substantial amount of paganism that is present throughout the work.
 Literary critics such as Fred C. Robinson argue that the Beowulf poet tries to send a message to readers during the Anglo-Saxon time period regarding the state of Christianity in their own time.
 Robinson argues that the intensified religious aspects of the Anglo-Saxon period inherently shape the way in which the poet alludes to paganism as presented in Beowulf.
 The poet calls on Anglo-Saxon readers to recognize the imperfect aspects of their supposed Christian lifestyles.
-In other words, the poet is referencing their "Anglo-Saxon Heathenism."
+In other words, the poet is referencing their "Anglo-Saxon Heathenism".
 In terms of the characters of the epic itself, Robinson argues that readers are "impressed" by the courageous acts of Beowulf and the speeches of Hrothgar.
 But one is ultimately left to feel sorry for both men as they are fully detached from supposed "Christian truth".
 The relationship between the characters of Beowulf, and the overall message of the poet, regarding their relationship with God is debated among readers and literary critics alike.

 Richard North argues that the Beowulf poet interpreted "Danish myths in Christian form" (as the poem would have served as a form of entertainment for a Christian audience), and states: "As yet we are no closer to finding out why the first audience of Beowulf liked to hear stories about people routinely classified as damned.
 This question is pressing, given... that Anglo-Saxons saw the Danes as 'heathens' rather than as foreigners."
 Donaldson wrote that "the poet who put the materials into their present form was a Christian and ... poem reflects a Christian tradition".

 Other scholars disagree as to whether Beowulf is a Christian work set in a Germanic pagan context.
 The question suggests that the conversion from the Germanic pagan beliefs to Christian ones was a prolonged and gradual process over several centuries, and the poem's message in respect to religious belief at the time it was written remains unclear.
 Robert F. Yeager describes the basis for these questions:

 Ursula Schaefer's view is that the poem was created, and is interpretable, within both pagan and Christian horizons.
 Schaefer's concept of "vocality" offers neither a compromise nor a synthesis of views that see the poem as on the one hand Germanic, pagan, and oral and on the other Latin-derived, Christian, and literate, but, as stated by Monika Otter: "a 'tertium quid', a modality that participates in both oral and literate culture yet also has a logic and aesthetic of its own."